symbolicdata/symbolicdata.github.io/PolynomialSystems.Sage.markdown

 ### Outlook

 Right now sdsage only provides methods to import data from SymbolicData into Sage.
 The next step would be to allow updates of the data of the triple store directly from a script.
+One ad-hoc possiblity is to do this by using the isql which Virtuoso provides by simply piping a string to it as described here: [LocalSparqlEndpoint\#Data\_Management](http://symbolicdata.org/wiki/LocalSparqlEndpoint#Data_Management)